tytydraco/yessleep/out/The_Flames_Here_Dont_Burn.md

 Tears flood my eyes as I saw him grab my daughter.
 "THIS IS...", my words trailed of as I smiled.
 A wave of realization hit me accompanied by laughter.
 "So thereis no forgiveness to even accidents huh."
 I smirked.

-That night I laughed as the burglar killed the girl in front of me.
+That night I laughed as it killed the girl in front of me.